ubergonmx/Viral-Isolation/README.md

 This game has two sides to it:
 1. Play as a Survivor alongside your friends as all of you try your best to avoid a common enemy, the Viral, and reach the end goal of escaping the map or die trying.
-2. Play as the Viral and hunt down and infect as many survivors as possible.
+2. Play as the Viral and hunt down and infect as many Survivors as possible.
 Create your own strategy as you find the optimal use of your skills and movement abilities.

 There can be only 1 Viral player and 2 up to 4 Survivor players.
 The Viral player will proceed to hunt down all of the Survivors and mutate, gaining various new abilities as the game progresses.
-Meanwhile the survivors try their best to find the keycard and escape while helping or even betraying their friends.
+Meanwhile the Survivors try their best to find the keycard and escape while helping or even betraying their friends.

 [Click here to learn more about the game.](https://viral-isolation.pages.dev/about)